 Staying at the Haunted Fleur de Lis Mansion

 For those seeking a bed and breakfast experience that will rank among the best you’ve ever had, look no further than the Fleur de Lis Mansion.

 Coming down with a group of friends for the weekend?
 The Fleur de Lis Mansion might be just what you’re looking for.
 Especially as a party bus is provided to bring you wherever you want to go.

 And if your personal belongings begin to move about inexplicably during your stay . . . well, while we at Ghost City Tours can’t tell you who is haunting your room, what we can tell you is that the Fleur de Lis Mansion’s ghosts just want to have a good time, too.

 After all, the Fleur de Lis Mansion is so elegant that even its ghosts aren’t interesting in leaving anytime soon.

 More experiences and stories to come!

 We heard some resembling footsteps.
-I explained to my girlfeind it’s an old home and there’s clearly explanations.
-She then explained how the dog had been snapping and growling as if it where fighting something.
-This is not like her and she was absolutely exhausted, shaking and then curled up on my chest.
-I said it was just a shadow or something and as soon as I said that the bathroom door flew open… there were no windows open, it was the middle of summer.
-To be clear we stayed in the River Room and it was nothing but exceptional.
+I explained to my girlfriend it’s an old home and there’s clearly explanations.
+She explained how the dog had been snapping and growling as if it where fighting something.
+Exhausted and shaking, my girlfriend curled up on my chest.
+I said it was just a shadow or something and as soon as I said that the bathroom door flew open.
+There were no windows open and it was the middle of summer.
+We stayed in the River Room and it was nothing but exceptional.
 I must say this was the pinnacle of our trip and would recommend it to anyone.
 With that said, this place is definitely haunted.
 Joel 6/7/16